 The largest campground sits on Florida Bay at the end of the main park road in Flamingo.
 This site offers easy access to hiking and canoe trails and fishing in the bay.
 There is also an amphitheater in the winter.
-There are 234 drive-in sites, including 55 with water views and 40 walk-up sites (nine on the water's edge).
+There are 234 drive-up sites, including 55 with water views and 40 walk-up sites (nine on the water's edge).
 Flamingo has solar-heated showers and cold-water showers, two dump stations, picnic tables and grills.
 Forty-one of Flamingo's pull-through sites have electricity, no other hook-ups are available.
-Reservations are strongly recommended for electric sites at Flamingo as they go guickly.
-For reservations go to recreation.gov or call (877) 444-6777.
+EcoTents are scheduled to be available as of December 2019 (as is a restaurant!).
+Reservations are strongly recommended for electric sites at Flamingo as they go quickly.
+For reservations, go to flamingoeverglades.com or call (855) 708-2207.